 Table 1.
-Regulation on Truck Maximum Weight and Dimension.
-5 Table 2.
+Regulation on Truck Maximum Weight and Dimension 5 Table 2.
 Seasonal Load Restrictions.
 7 Table 3.
 Permit Costs (Single Trip).
-14 Table 4.
-Permit Costs (Annual, Multiple, Continuous, and Seasonal Trips)(Permit Definitions in Appendix 6) 16 Table 5.
-Average Daily Trucks on Identified Highway Segments for Estimated and Projected Years 26 Table 6.
-Operational and Trip Characteristics and Input Prices for 5-Axle Semi.
-31 Table 7.
-Performance Measures of a 5-Axle Semi Operating at 80,000 Pounds GVW 32 Table 8.
-Ton-Mile Costs for Different Truck Configurations.
-32 Table 9.
-Payloads for Truck Types 33 Table 10.
-Equivalent Single-Axle Load for Truck Types Varying from Lowest Legal to Highest Legal Limit in the Region.
-36 Table 11.
-Crash Parameters for Trucks and Passenger Cars in the United States from 1999 to 2002.
-38 Table 12.
-Number of Fatalities and Injuries by Large Trucks in 2002.
-39 Table 13.
-Crash Parameters for Trucks and Other Motor Vehicles Excluding Trucks on North Dakota National Highway System Excluding Interstates from 2001 to 2004 40 Table 14.
-Crash Parameters for Trucks and Other Vehicles Excluding Trucks on North Dakota Interstates from 2001 to 2004.
-41 Table 15.
-Crash Costs of Large Trucks by Truck Type in 1997 (1999 \$Millions).
-42 Table 16.
-Estimated Annual Crash Costs of Large Trucks Involved in Fatal and Non-Fatal Crashes in North Dakota (2003) 43 Table 17.
-Simulates the Estimates the Committee Determined for the Different Scenarios 54 Table 18.
-Canadian Interprovincial Weight Limit Scenario 54 Table 19.
+Table 4.
+Permit Costs (Annual, Multiple, Continuous, and Seasonal Trips)(Permit Definitions in Appendix 6).
+Table 5.
+Average Daily Trucks on a Identified Highway Segments .
+24 Table 6.
+Operational and Trip Characteristics and Input Prices for 5 Axle Semi. .
+28 Table 7.
+Performance Measures of a Five Axle Semi Operating at 80,000 Pounds GVW .
+29 Table 8.
+Ton-Mile Costs for Different Truck Configurations. .
+30 Table 9.
+Payloads for Trucks Types. .
+31 Table 10.
+Equivalent Single Axle Load for Truck Types Varying from Lowest Legal to Highe est Legal Limit in the Region. .
+34 Table 11.
+Crash Parameters for Trucks and Passenger Cars in the United States from 1999 to 2002 Table 12.
+Number of Fatalities and Injuries by Large Trucks in 2002 .
+38 Table 13.
+Crash Parameters for Trucks and Other Motor Vehicles Excluding Trucks on North Dakota National Highway System Excluding Interstates from 2001 to 2004 .
+39 Table 14.
+Crash Parameters for Trucks and Other Vehicles Excluding Trucks on North Dakota a Interstates from 2001 to 2004.
+Table 15.
+Crash Costs of Large Trucks by Truck Type in 1997 (1999 \$Millions). .
+41 Table 16.
+Estimated Annual Crash Costs of Large Trucks Involved in Fatal and Non-Fatal Crashes in North Dakota (2003).
+Table 17.
+Simulates the Estimates the Committee Determined for the Different Scenarios .
+51 Table 18.
+Canadian Interprovincial Weight Limit Scenario .
+52 Table 19.
 Relative Infrastructure Costs by Scenario.
-60 Table 20.
-The Western Uniformity Scenario Shipper Cost Savings.
-65 Table 21.
-Number of Large Trucks Involved in Fatal Crashes by Vehicle Type/State in 2002 94 Table 22.
-Number of Large Trucks Involved in Non-Fatal Crashes by Vehicle Type/State in 2002 94 Table 23.
-Scenarios from Edmonton, AB, to Winnipeg, MB, for Different Truck Types .
-124 Table 24.
-Thirteen Scenarios from Helena, MT, to St. Paul, MN. .
-126 Table 25.
-Scenarios from Cheyenne, WY, to Des Moines, IA .
-128 Table 26.
-Scenarios from Edmonton, AB, to Cheyenne, WY .
-130 Table 27.
-Scenarios from Saskatoon, SK, to Lincoln, NE. .
-132 Table 28 Thirteen Scenarios from Winnipeg, MB, to Des Moines, IA 134
+Table 20.
+The Western Uniformity Scenario Shipper Cost Savings. .
+64 Table 21.
+Number of Large Trucks Involved in Fatal Crashes by Vehicle Type/State in 2002. .
+94 Table 22.
+Number of Large Trucks Involved in Non-Fatal Crashes by Vehicle Type/State in 2002 .
+95 Table 23.
+Scenarios from Edmonton, AB, to Winnipeg, MB, for Different Truck Types 123 Table 24.
+Thirteen Scenarios from Helena, MT, to St. Paul, MN.
+Table 25.
+Scenarios from Cheyenne, WY, to Des Moines, IA Table 26.
+Scenarios from Edmonton, AB, to Cheyenne, WY.
+Table 27.
+Scenarios from Saskatoon, SK, to Lincoln, NE Table 28.
+Thirteen Scenarios from Winnipeg, MB, to Des Moines, IA 133